Home »

 A lifetime shaped by research, now shaping research

 Sarah Gatward’s earliest experiences with type 1 diabetes have sparked a lifetime of curiosity and involvement in life-changing research.
-More than 50 years on, she’s helping others to get involved, to make the Type 1 Diabetes Grand Challenge as impactful as possible for people living with type 1.

 New clues to why type 1 diabetes is more aggressive in young children